Wolvinny/fursuit-fan-controller/README.md

 # fursuit fan controller [v1.0]

-A fursuit fan controller, that can be manually triggered or when a set temperature is hit.
+A fursuit fan controller, that can be manually triggered or when a set temperature is hit. <br>
 I made this because i have a fan, which is quite powerful but i do not hear anything when its running. <br>
 I havent had much time to test and tune in the temps, this also depends from fursuit to fursuit, though i recommend to keep the warning temp and overheat temp within 5-10° from eachother.<br>
 The config is in °C, this can can be adjusted to use °F